Golden Child 2/15/26 on RadioMemphis.com

 BB King’s Blues Club and its tourist-scene are still on Beale Street, where Memphis Minnie chose to run away many years ago.
 Memphis is home of the International Blues Foundation (and awards), the annual International Blues Competition, and numerous other blues-culture events.
 Many modern blues masters have resettled to this area, and some Delta Blues legends—some second and third generation–are still here because they never left home.
 “The Blues” may not sound the same as it used to, but (consciously or not) it still forms the roots of much of what is heard in Memphis’s original music scene—a scene that, at the moment, is truly bursting at the seams with incredible, world class artists of every genre.

-On July 1, I was somehow lucky enough to obtain the support of the Lamplighter Lounge on Madison, and I established a weekly Saturday Blues Brunch in midtown.
-The show runs every Saturday from 1-3 pm—live, in person, and also on instacast at 1 and 3.
+On July 1, 2023, I was lucky enough to obtain the support of the Lamplighter Lounge on Madison, and I established a weekly Saturday Blues Brunch in midtown.
+The show ran every Saturday from 1-3 pm—live, in person, and also on instacast at 1 and 3.
+I am forever grateful to the Lamp for this experience, and to the world-class musicians who were my initial performers.
+Our unofficial “house band” wound up consisting of Chris Hart on (mega) drums, and Ethan Baker on violin.

 BLOG